- by Peter Koelewijn, 13-06-2018

 In my last blog we have covered three types of noise which are common in HVAC systems.
 Our topic for today is to find a solution for each one of them.
 Although there are different forms of noise, almost every issue can be brought back to three basics.
 By knowing the solution for these basic problems, you are ready to face every noise problem in the future.

-As an example I have sketched a situation with two cabins, both supplied with air by a centrifugal fan in the neighboring room.
-I am going to use this situation for all the sound issues and their solutions.
-First the noise problem, then the way to solve it.
+Imagine a situation with two cabins, both supplied with air by a centrifugal fan in the neighbouring room.
+I am going to use this situation to describe each of the sound issues and their solutions.
+We will go through every type of noise step by step: first the problem, then the solution.
 Step-by-step we handle every type of noise.
 If you want a deeper knowledge about the three noise types, check out blog three, which handles this topic.

-The centrifugal fan is pumping air into room A and B. Although the fan is placed inside a separate room, mechanical noise can be heard through the bulkheads.
-Especially in room A, because this room is next to the fan room.
-The source of this noise is the fan.
-To reduce it we have to isolate the fan itself.
-In image 2, I have placed a sound dampening box around it.
+The centrifugal fan is pumping air into rooms A and B. Although the fan is placed inside a separate room, mechanical noise can be heard through the bulkheads, especially in room A, because this room is next to the fan room.
+The source of the noise is the fan itself, and to reduce the noise, we must insulate the fan.
+Image 2 shows the same situation with a sound-dampening box.
 Another option is to insulate the entire room.

-The mechanical fan noise is isolated by the box.
-Sound waves will not penetrate the bulkhead.
-But, because the rooms are connected with an air duct, sound waves traveling the supply air can still enter the room.
-To reduce the noise we place a sound damper in the duct (see image 3).
-The longer the damper the better, especially with mechanical noise as the frequency is low and the wave lengths are long.
+The mechanical fan noise is isolated by the box and soundwaves will not penetrate the bulkhead.
+However, as the rooms are connected with an air duct, soundwaves traveling through the air supply can still enter the room.
+To reduce the noise, we can place a sound damper in the duct (see image 3, next page).
+The longer the damper the better, especially with mechanical noise, as the frequency is low and the wave lengths are long.

-Ideally the air flow is laminar, which means the air molecules are traveling in layers through the duct.
-Distortions in the ducting system – such as bends, bottle necks or HVAC equipment - will cause the air flow to become turbulent (see image 3).
-Air molecules are spinning around in the duct, muttering and swooshing, which causes air flow noise.
+Ideally the air flow is laminar, which means the air molecules travel through the duct in layers.
+Distortions in the ducting system – such as bends, bottlenecks or HVAC equipment – can cause the air flow to become turbulent (see image 3).
+Air molecules spin around in the duct, humming and swooshing, which causes air flow noise.
 Turbulent air can be caused by bad duct design or high speeds inside the duct.

-The source of vibrations are moving parts in the system, like the fan.
-It rotates at speeds of 3600 rpm and the pressure is fluctuating between the inlet and outlet of the fan.
-All these processes are causing vibrations.
-These vibrations travel through the floor it stands on and through the ducts which causes them to resonate.
-Also the fan (box) is positioned against the wall, making contact with the bulkhead, transferring vibrations to the room next to it.
-See image 5.
+The source of vibrations is moving parts in the system.
+The fan rotates at speeds of 3600 rpm and the pressure fluctuates between its air intake and outlet.
+All these rocesses cause vibrations, which travel through the floor on which it stands and through the ducts, causing them to resonate.
+In addition, as the fan box is positioned against the wall it makes contact with the bulkhead and transfers vibrations to the adjacent room; see image 5.

-There are many other options to eliminate noise in your HVAC system.
-For example, turbulent air can also appear when the ducts and filters are dirty.
-The solution still stays the same: reduce resistance.
-There are many ways to realize your goal.
-Think out of the box.
-It’s all about the source where the noise is coming from.
-If you know how it transfers the sound waves, you can find a way to block it.
-We summarize as follows:
+There are many other possibilities to eliminate noise in your HVAC system.
+For example, turbulence can also appear when ducts and filters are dirty.
+The solution is always the same: reduce resistance.
+There are many ways to reach your goal.
+Think outside the box and focus on the source of the noise.
+If you know how it transfers soundwaves, you can find a way to block them.
+We summarise as follows:

-This concludes my series of blogs on noise control.
-The reason I have written all these pages is to highlight the importance of acoustic comfort in an HVAC system and give a better understanding of what sound exactly is.
+This concludes our blog series on noise control, written to highlight the importance of acoustic comfort in an HVAC system and give a better understanding of the nature of sound.
 We have seen that conditions like temperature and relative humidity are not the only parameters for a comfortable environment.
-By knowing which types of noise there are, you can find a solution for every HVAC noise problem.
+By knowing the different types of noise, you can find a solution for every HVAC noise problem.

-I can imagine there are still some questions remaining or you have a specific noise problem with your HVAC system.
-Feel free to make contact with one of our expert technicians.
-We are happy to help you achieve acoustic comfort for your system.
+If you still have any questions or a specific noise problem with your HVAC system, contact one of our technicians.
+We will be pleased to help you achieve acoustic comfort in your system.